aminamiridarban/ConsoleShapeDrawerArchitectured/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Here's a blank template to get started: To avoid retyping too much info.
-Do a search and replace with your text editor for the following: `aminamiridarban`, `ConsoleShapeDrawerArchitected`, `twitter_handle`, `https://www.linkedin/in/aminamiridarban`, `email_client`, `amin.amiri.darban@hotmail.com`, `ConsoleShapeDrawerArchitected`, `This is a Console Application using .Net6 & C#10 Technology to present my abilities and knowledge about .Net and show my Coding techniques capabilities.`
+`aminamiridarban`, `ConsoleShapeDrawerArchitected`, `https://www.linkedin/in/aminamiridarban`, `amin.amiri.darban@hotmail.com`, `ConsoleShapeDrawerArchitected`, `This is a Console Application using .Net6 & C#10 Technology to present my abilities and knowledge about .Net and show my Coding techniques capabilities.`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>